Three Colours: Red: Plot

 That night, Joseph writes letters to his neighbours and the police confessing his spying activities, resulting in a class-action lawsuit.
 Meanwhile, Auguste passes his exam to become a judge, crediting his success to the dropped textbook.
 Auguste's first case as a judge is Joseph's trial.
 At court, Joseph sees Karin meeting another man.
 Joseph later reveals to Valentine that he turned himself in to see if she would come back.
 Valentine discusses her upcoming trip to England to visit Michel; Joseph suggests that she take the ferry.
 Joseph recounts a case where he wrongly acquitted a sailor.
 When Valentine asks about Joseph's love life, he evades the question and discusses a recent dream in which Valentine was happy.

 Unable to reach Karin by phone, Auguste climbs up to her flat and catches her having sex with another man.
 He takes his anger out on his dog by leaving it tied to a lamppost.
 Joseph calls Karin's personalised weather service to inquire about the weather for the English Channel next week, which she predicts will be clear.
 Karin plans to sail there soon with her new boyfriend, who owns a yacht.

 The day before Valentine leaves for England, she invites Joseph to her fashion show.
 Afterwards, Joseph elaborates on his dream with Valentine, in which she was 50 years old and happy with an unidentified man.
-He then reveals that the woman he loved died in an accident after he followed her across the English Channel.
+He then recounts events earlier in his life that parallel those in Auguste's (a dropped law book falling open at a critical passage and finding his lover having sex with another man) and that the woman he loved died in an accident after he followed her across the English Channel.
 His last case as a judge involved his ex-girlfriend's lover.
 Before parting ways, Joseph and Valentine plan to meet again in three weeks, when he will give her one of Rita's puppies.

 Valentine boards the ferry to England.
 Auguste also boards the ferry, reunited with his dog.
 The next morning, Joseph learns that a storm has hit the English Channel, causing both the ferry and the yacht with Karin and her boyfriend to sink.
 Watching the television coverage of the incident, it is revealed that only seven survivors were rescued: a barman, Julie and Olivier (from Blue), Karol and Dominique (from White), Auguste (without his dog), and Valentine.
 Upon seeing the news, Joseph is relieved.
 The freeze frame of Valentine's face on the news coverage mirrors that of the chewing gum photograph.